pkp/pkp-docs/learning-omp/en/review.md

 Click the “Assign Reviewers” button to jump directly to the Add Reviewer screen, or open the relevant submission record to find the “Reviewers” section in the central panel and click “Add Reviewer”.

 ![The Reviewers panel with an Add Reviewer button in the upper right](./assets/internalreview-reviewers-panel-OMP35.png)

+> Remember that the reviewers available to you will depend on whether the manuscript is undergoing Internal Review (review by Editors) or External Review (review by peers)
+{:.tip}

 This will open a new window listing Reviewers for selection, with details such as their affiliation, number of active reviews, and the number of days since they were last assigned a review.
 If the Author suggested any potential Reviewers, they will also be listed here for your consideration.